Posts

 Image

-The Montgomery Bus Boycott Montgomery Bus Boycott was a peaceful protest that took place in Montgomery, Alabama , from 1955 to 1956 .
+The Bus Boycott Montgomery Bus Boycott was a peaceful protest that took place in Montgomery, Alabama , from 1955 to 1956 .
 African American residents refused to ride city buses to protest unfair seating rules that treated Black passengers differently.
 The Montgomery Bus Boycott was a peaceful protest that took place in Montgomery, Alabama, from 1955 to 1956 .
 It began when African American riders chose not to use city buses to protest unfair seating rules.
 What started as a one‑day action grew into a long‑lasting movement that brought national attention to the fight for fairness.
 This event became one of the most important moments in the Civil Rights Movement.
 Before the boycott, African American passengers were required to follow strict seating rules on city buses.
 They were often asked to move or give up their seats, even after paying the same fare as other riders.
-These daily experiences caused frustration and discomfort for many families.
-Understanding these condit...
+These daily experiences caused insecurities and discomfort for many families.
+Understanding these conditions helps...

 adult study guide